jimszalew/rales_engine/README.md

 * Check test coverage

-1. open coverage/index.html in the browser
+1. open coverage/index.html in your browser